de1chk1nd/F5k8sCalicoLab/docs/source/PreWork.rst

    :align: center

-Calico overlay network is a **192.168.0.0/16**
+Calico overlay network is a **192.168.0.0/16** address range.

 .. warning::
-   If set up properly, you set up the kubadm init with "--pod-network-cidr=192.168.0.0/16".
+   When setting up the cluster manually, the pod CIDR and the calico CIDR must match (in our case 192.168.0.0/16).

-   One side must have the correct config of the other.
-In this case, we assigned the k8s cluster the default CIDR from Calico
+   See the the lab guides below for detailed information (Calico pt.
+I and pt.
+II).

 Steps already done from this lab Guide